-At Animal Ethics we work to make the world a better place for all sentient beings.
-Would you like to give us hand?
+At Animal Ethics, we work to make the world a better place for all sentient beings.
+Would you like to give us a hand?
 Anyone can help us with our content, which will allow us to reach many more people.
 Here are five ways you can help.

 Suggested prompt: Please translate this into [language].
 Don’t add anything or change the meaning.
 Just translate into natural-sounding language.

 Summarize texts and sections of texts.
 Just copy and paste them into a large language model (LLM) like ChatGPT or Bard and ask the LLM to summarize.

 Suggested prompt: Please summarize this text in simple language.
 Don’t add anything or change the meaning.

 Help create voiceovers for our content.
 If you have an account with Eleven Labs or Bark, you can clone your voice to make the process faster.
 Otherwise you can send us an mp3 of you reading the texts.

 You can use LLM-generated summaries of our content to expand the information about issues related to animals available in Wikipedia in different languages.